browserengineering/book/book/forms.md

     opens the same port, it could receive data means for the old, now-dead process.

-Now, we tell the socket we\'re ready to accept connections:
+Now, we tell the socket we're ready to accept connections:

 ``` {.python}
 s.listen()